Caring For The Special Needs Of Our Community

 In 2000, the Hantge’s purchased the former Citizen’s Bank drive-thru bank building, which was converted into an additional south chapel, providing two chapel locations in Hutchinson.

 In 2001, the Hantge Family completed construction on a new funeral chapel in Darwin, Meeker County, Minnesota, to better serve the area’s lake home communities.
-This is the only funeral chapel in Meeker County that owns and operates its’ own crematory.

 In 2003, the Dobratz-Hantge Chapel on Glen Street in Hutchinson, was sold to Peace Lutheran Church and is now known as Peace Place Outreach Center.
 In the spring of that year remodeling construction had begun on the south chapel.
 It was expanded to provide 2 large chapels, a fellowship room, (which provides an alternative place for families to hold luncheons), a fireplace room, and a larger selection room.